pxr687/df_in_browser/README.md

 # show a DataFrame in a browser
 show_df(df)

-# show a Series derived from the dataframe in a browser
+# show a Series derived from the DataFrame in a browser
 show_df(df['score'])
 ```